openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/common_inference_pipeline.md

 @sphinxdirective

 .. meta::
-   :description: The inference pipeline consists of a series of steps to be
+   :description: The inference pipeline is a set of steps to be
                  performed in a specific order to infer models with OpenVINO™ Runtime.